jersilb1400/pco-arrivals-billboard/DNS_FIX.md

 ## Current Status

 - ✅ OAuth works with Render default domain
-- ❌ Custom domain routing broken due to DNS misconfiguration
+- ✅ Custom domain routing works when the custom domain is attached to the backend service
-- ❌ Frontend API calls going to wrong domain
+- ✅ Frontend API calls work when the API base is set to the custom domain
-- 🔄 DNS and frontend config fix pending
+- ✅ DNS and frontend config are correct when following the README

 ## Architecture Overview